MuratovArthur/MuratovArthur/README.md

 👋 Hey there!
-I'm **Arthur Muratov**, a Computer Science freshman at Nazarbayev University.
+I'm **Arthur Muratov**, a Computer Science student at Nazarbayev University.
 I am an open-minded learner and always eager to explore new technologies and concepts.

 🚀 **Bootcamps:**
 - Full-Stack Web Development Bootcamp, 2020